afniko/University/README.md

 ```

 For starting unit tests and checkstyle audit
-Use command and get "Ok" (20 tests)!
+Use command and get "Ok"!
 ```
 mvn test
 ```
 For starting integration tests, unit tests and checkstyle audit
-Use command and get "Ok" (4 tests)!
+Use command and get "Ok"!
 ```
 mvn verify
 ```